Barbara Nissman: Sergei Prokofiev

-Nissman made history in 1989 by becoming the first pianist to perform the complete piano sonatas of Sergei Prokofiev in a series of three recitals in both New York and London, and premiered the two-page fragment of Prokofiev’s Piano Sonata No. 10 in E minor, Op.
+Nissman made history in 1989 by becoming the first pianist to perform the complete piano sonatas of Sergei Prokofiev in a series of three recitals in both New York and London, and premiered the two-page fragment of Prokofiev's Piano Sonata No. 10 in E minor, Op.
 137 (1952) during her Prokofiev series at Lincoln Center.
 Her recordings of this repertoire represented the first complete set of Prokofiev's piano sonatas made available on compact disc.

 As a Prokofiev scholar and authority, Nissman first visited the Soviet Union in 1984, at the height of the Cold War, as a guest of the Embassy of Denmark in Moscow.
 In 1998 she returned to Russia as a guest of the Moscow State Conservatory to present master classes and concerts of Prokofiev's music, and also presented master classes at the St. Petersburg Conservatory.

 In commemoration of Prokofiev's 100th birthday in 1991, Nissman performed the complete cycle of his piano sonatas throughout Europe and the United States.

-On May 8, 2004, Nissman presented a lecture at the University of London titled “Prokofiev Meets Gershwin: Gershwin Meets Prokofiev,” as part of a conference titled Prokofiev and America.
-The conference, which also featured lectures by Arnold Whittall, Alastair Macaulay, Harlow Robinson, Noëlle Mann, et al., was jointly sponsored by the university’s Sergei Prokofiev Archive and its Institute of United States Studies (now the Institute for the Study of the Americas).
-The lecture was adapted into an article titled “When Gershwin Met Prokofiev” that was printed in the Winter 2005 issue of Piano Today magazine and adapted for the January 2016 issue of the Three Oranges Journal.
+On May 8, 2004, Nissman presented a lecture at the University of London titled "Prokofiev Meets Gershwin: Gershwin Meets Prokofiev," as part of a conference titled Prokofiev and America.
+The conference, which also featured lectures by Arnold Whittall, Alastair Macaulay, Harlow Robinson, Noëlle Mann, et al., was jointly sponsored by the university's Sergei Prokofiev Archive and its Institute of United States Studies (now the Institute for the Study of the Americas).
+The lecture was adapted into an article titled "When Gershwin Met Prokofiev" that was printed in the Winter 2005 issue of Piano Today magazine and adapted for the January 2016 issue of the Three Oranges Journal.
 Nissman also performed several of Prokofiev's solo piano works at the conference's John Coffin Memorial Recital.

 Nissman was a featured performer at the dedication of Columbia University's Prokofiev Archive on April 24, 2015, with members of the Prokofiev family in attendance.
 She was also a featured performer at the International Prokofiev Symposium, held at Louisiana State University in February 2016, that also featured addresses by Richard Taruskin, Simon Morrison and Gabriel Prokofiev.

 Prokofiev biographer Daniel Jaffé, in the December 2008 issue of BBC Music Magazine, selected Nissman's recordings as the best recordings of Prokofiev's piano music.

+Awarded a grant by the UK-based Oleg Prokofiev Family Trust, Nissman released in 2025 a video documentary, Serge Prokofiev “A Man Misunderstood” focusing on his Three War Sonatas, including in-depth masterclasses and performances of each sonata by Nissman.
+Also included are interviews with his grandson, the composer Gabriel Prokofiev, his biographer Harlow Robinson and a Prokofiev expert from the Moscow Conservatory, Natalia Savkina.